Missing School, Missing a Home

 Efforts to reduce school absences can be strengthened by understanding the characteristics of students most at risk.
 Race, income and disability status are all associated with elevated rates of chronic absenteeism, but one group stands out in particular: homeless students.
 Data shows homelessness is a statewide issue affecting rural, suburban and urban communities alike, which indicates the need for a greater focus on the educational impact of housing instability in Michigan.
 This brief uses data from the Center for Educational Performance and Information (CEPI) to explore chronic absenteeism and makes policy recommendations to ensure all of the state’s children make it to school.

-Economically disadvantaged9 students were chronically absent at three times the rate of their higher income peers (24% and 8% respectively).
+- Students struggling with economic instability are much more likely to be chronically absent from school than their higher-income peers.
+Economically disadvantaged students were chronically absent at three times the rate of their higher-income peers (24% and 8% respectively).

+- Disparities in chronic absenteeism in Michigan are also prominent based on race and disability status.
 Close to one-third (32%) of African American students were chronically absent.
-Likewise, students with disabilities also faced significant challenges— roughly one-quarter (24%) were chronically absent from school.
+Likewise, students with disabilities also faced significant challenges—roughly one-quarter (24%) were chronically absent from school.

-Forty percent of homeless students were chronically absent in school year 2016-17, a rate two- and-a-half the state-wide average and eight percentage points higher than the next highest category reported (African American students).
+- Homeless students have the highest chronic absenteeism rate of any group in Michigan for which data is available.
+Forty percent of homeless students were chronically absent in school year 2016-17, a rate two-and-a-half the statewide average and eight percentage points higher than the next highest category reported (African American students).